wetnt/Arduino_public/libraries/TinyGSM/README.md

     - Check your ballance
     - Check that APN,User,Pass are correct and you have internet
   2. Ensure the SIM card is correctly inserted into the module
-  3. Provide a good, [stable power supply](https://github.com/vshymanskyy/TinyGSM/wiki/Powering-GSM-module) (up to 2A, 4.0-4.2V or 5V according to your module documentation)
+  3. Provide a good, [stable power supply](https://github.com/vshymanskyy/TinyGSM/wiki/Powering-GSM-module) (up to 2A and specific voltage according to your module documentation)
   4. Check if serial connection is working (Hardware Serial is recommended)
      Send an ```AT``` command using [this sketch](tools/AT_Debug/AT_Debug.ino)
   5. Check if GSM antenna is attached